major macro economic indicators

 - Numerous free-trade agreements

-- Favourable business situation and political and institutional stability
+- Favourable business climate, political and institutional stability

 - International companies operating in distribution, air transport and paper